Jade-West/splitorsteal/README.md

 local AutoSellContainer = createContainer("AutoSellContainer")
 local MiscContainer = createContainer("MiscContainer")

--- Setup Layouts for Farm and Sell Tabs for _, cont in ipairs({AutoFarmContainer, AutoSellContainer}) do
+for _, cont in ipairs({AutoFarmContainer, AutoSellContainer}) do
     local UIPadding = Instance.new("UIPadding")
     UIPadding.PaddingTop = UDim.new(0, 5)